(345) 949-8600

 • Women in late pregnancy who are evacuating should take with them a copy of their prenatal care record and immunizations, as well as their birth bag.
 They should also bring a two weeks’ supply of any medications, including prenatal vitamins and prescriptions.

-• Do everything you can to reduce stress, which is a major factor in preterm labor.
+• Do everything you can to reduce stress, which is a major factor in preterm labour.
 By planning and preparing early, you can help reduce stress levels.

 Instructions to Oncology patients